spokestack/spokestack.io/content/docs/Android/turnkey-configuration.md

 ### TTS

 Once your app has processed the user's request, you'll likely want to respond via the same input modality that request came from—audio.
 That's where [text-to-speech](tts) comes in.
 By default, `Spokestack` handles sending text responses to a cloud service for synthesis and playing the resulting audio.
-The only configuration necessary are your Spokestack credentials (client ID and secret key, available from the [account settings](/account/settings) dashboard) and a couple Android system components:
+The only configuration properties necessary are your Spokestack credentials (client ID and secret key, available from the [API credentials section](/account/settings#api) of your account settings) and a couple Android system components:

 ```kotlin
 val spokestack = Spokestack.Builder()